the-events-calendar/tribe-common/readme.txt

 * Feature - Create new functionality in Tribe__Customizer__Section to allow for simpler craetion of controls and sections.
 [TEC-3836]
 * Fix - Compatibility with Avada themes and third party plugins or themes loading `selectWoo` at the same time.
 [ECP-737]
 * Tweak - Adjust the actions used to register and load the styles for the tooltip component [TEC-3796]
-* Tweak - Clear cached rewrite rules when adding additional ones.
+* Tweak - Clear cached rewrite rules when adding additional rules.
 [ECP-799]

 = [4.13.2] 2021-04-29 =